Authority: Executive Vice Chancellor and Provost

 4.1 The Department Head will attend all meetings of the PTRC and answer questions and provide information about the process but may not vote.

 4.2 By no later than February 12, the PTRC will provide the Department Head with a written assessment of each faculty member who has been reviewed.

 4.3 The Department Head will consider the written assessments of the PTRC, conduct a review, and prepare a written assessment of each candidate, and submit this assessment accompanied by the PTRC’s assessment to the Dean of the College of Humanities and Social Sciences by no later than March 1.

 5. PERFORMANCE STANDARDS

-5.1 Faculty members subject to PTR are evaluated on the basis of the expectations specified in their Statements of Mutual Expectations (SMEs).
+5.1 Faculty members subject to PTR are evaluated on the basis of the expectations specified in their Statement of Faculty Responsibilities (SMEs).